patkab/shoppinglist/database/setup_mariadb.md

     mysql -u root -p
     create database shoppinglist;
-    grant all on shoppinglist.* to 'patric'@'%' identified by 'number77' with grant option;
+    grant all on shoppinglist.* to 'patric'@'%' identified by 'pwd' with grant option;
     exit

 Exit container: